- First-Day Attendance

-- In place of the retention schedule for regular students, non-degree seeking students with a baccalaureate degree must meet the following requirements: after attempting twelve semester hours, graduate non-degree seeking students must have achieved and must maintain a 3.0 ("B") average in all courses attempted.
+- In place of the retention schedule for regular students, non-degree seeking students with a baccalaureate degree must meet the following requirements: non-degree seeking with baccalaureate students must maintain a 3.0 ("B") average in all courses attempted.

 - Failure to achieve or maintain the appropriate grade point average (GPA) will result in a loss of registration privileges and dismissal from the University.